matthid/FSharpSession/slides/index.md

 ' Caller needs to exlicitly handle all cases.
 ' Compiler error instead of runtime error.
-' Assumes `EmailAddress` and `PostalAddress` are defined in F# as well ' Nicht mehr "arbeit" es richtig zu machen.
+' Assumes `EmailAddress` and `PostalAddress` are defined in F# as well ' Nicht mehr "Arbeit" es richtig zu machen.

 ***